-According to the EM&A Manual and EP requirements, stack monitoring are required during the commissioning and operation phase of the Project.
+According to the EM&A Manual and EP requirements, stack monitoring is required during the commissioning and operation phase of the Project.

-On-line monitoring (using continuous environmental monitoring system (CEMS) shall be carried out for the centralised air pollution unit (CAPCS), cogeneration units (CHP) and the ammonia stripping plant (ASP) during the commissioning and operation phase.
-The last calibration was carried out on 15 June 2021.
+On-line monitoring using continuous environmental monitoring system (CEMS) shall be carried out for the Centralised Air Pollution Unit (CAPCS), cogeneration units (CHP) and the ammonia stripping plant (ASP) during the commissioning and operation phase.
+The most recent span calibrations for the CHPs and ASP CEMS systems were carried out from 26 to 28 September 2023.
+Annual CAPCS CEMS calibration was carried out from 10 to 12 October 2023.